victorbabiuc/Find-Jiu-Jitsu/docs/CONTRIBUTING.md

 # 🏢 Contributing Guide

-How to add new gyms, cities, and contribute to Find Jiu Jitsu.
+How to add new gyms, cities, and contribute to JiuJitsu Finder.

 [← Back to README](../README.md)